corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 3. Update your Gradle build file

-You can make several beneficial adjustments to your Gradle build file, beyond simply incrementing the versions as described in the step above.
+You can make several beneficial adjustments to your Gradle build file beyond simply incrementing the versions as described in the step above.

-#### CorDapp metadata
+#### Add CorDapp metadata
-CorDapp metadata is used by the Corda Gradle build plugin to populate your CorDapp's `.jar` file with useful information.
+The Corda Gradle build plugin uses CorDapp metadata to populate your CorDapp's `.jar` file with useful information.
 It should look like this:

 ```groovy